Wao Tededo Language Materials

 Humberto Awa.
 Youtube video 5:24 January 23, 2019.

 YouTube video 10:58

 Yiro Caiga.
-"On the Origin of White-Lipped Peccary."
+"A human boy returns with his peccary wife and their child."
 YouTube video recorded by Tod Swanson.
 Subtitles in Spanish and Wao Tededo

 YouTube video.
 5:19